NLZoro/F1-Replay/README.md

 👤 Author
 -------
-The F1 Arcade Replay project was created by [Yours Truly].
+The F1 Arcade Replay project was created by [Yours Truly](https://github.com/NLZoro).